 Once the system was live, we continued to provide support and answer questions.
 The ability to use Snagit to create quick visual guides with step-by-step instructions has been invaluable for addressing unforeseen questions and providing training.
 Additionally, we have had to adjust our workflow due to changes in the software and other organizational processes.
 Leveraging Snagit has helped us convey this information quickly and clearly.

-Step 5: Monitor and optimize post-implementation
+Step 5: Monitor and optimize post software implementation

-Evaluate the implementation’s success
+Evaluate the software implementation’s success

 Congratulations!
 The software is out there and being used, or is it?
 It is important to figure out some key performance indicators (KPIs) you will watch to see if things were successful.
 You might include factors such as productivity gains, user satisfaction, and reduced downtime.
 Your team will likely identify additional specific aspects that are meaningful for your organization.
 This way, you know the software is fulfilling its intended purposes.